Infinite energy equivariant harmonic maps, domination, and anti-de Sitter $3$-manifolds

 \begin{thm} (Gu{\'e}ritaud, Kassel) Let $\Gamma$ be a discrete group and $\rho,j:\Gamma\to \textrm{PSL}_2(\mathbb{R})$ two representations with $j$ geometrically finite.
 Then $C(j,\rho)<1$ if and only if unless $\rho$ has exactly one fixed point on $\partial_\infty \mathbb{H}$ and there exists a $\gamma\in \Gamma$ such that $j(\gamma)$ is parabolic and $\rho(\gamma)$ is not elliptic. \end{thm}

 \begin{remark} As we will see later, equivariant harmonic maps only exist for reductive representations.
 To dominate non-reductive representations we would like to use a version of Theorem \ref{gkthm} that holds for variable curvature.
 The result and the proof of Theorem \ref{gkthm} do not directly transfer.
-While the ideas for a suitable reformulation and proof lie in \cite{GK}, writing out the details is a non-trivial task (at least to the author) and not the focus of the present paper.
+While the ideas for a suitable reformulation and proof lie in \cite{GK}, this is not the focus of the present paper.
 Hence, for the non-reductive case we settle for length spectrum domination, although we expect the full domination result to be true.
-From the theorem above non-reductive representations still lead to AdS $3$-manifolds, which is the most important application. \end{remark}
+From the theorem above, non-reductive representations still lead to AdS $3$-manifolds, which is the most important application. \end{remark}

 Now suppose $M=\tilde{M}/\Gamma$ is a complete finite volume hyperbolic orbifold.
 By the Selberg lemma $\Gamma$ admits a finite index torsion free normal subgroup $\Gamma_0$.
 The quotient $\tilde{M}/\Gamma_0$ is a complete finite volume hyperbolic manifold.
 We close this section with a lemma that reduces Theorem \ref{bigguy} to the case of hyperbolic manifolds.